 Food & Culture Highlights

-Food in Vegetarian Ramen and Gyoza Cooking Class in Tokyo USD 116 reflects regional produce and neighbourhood traditions.
+Food in Kyoto Coast, Amanohashidate and Ine Bay 1-Day Trip USD 58 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.